 For information on driving to locations from the Star Wars films see my Roadtrip Tale on the subject.

 Although I try and keep the information in the site updated as much as possible, in a rapidly moving world, situations can change daily.
 Therefore please use the site as an approximate guide, and in conjunction with other resources in order to form your view on driving conditions, roads, safety etc.

 Tunisia Car Rental –

-Sixt, Hertz, Europcar, Alamo, National, Avis, Budget, have branches here.Also usually features on Car rental broker sites such as Argus Car Hire and Web discount sites such as LastMinute.com
+Sixt, Hertz, Europcar, Alamo, National, Avis, Budget, have branches here.Also usually features on Car rental broker sites and Web discount sites such as LastMinute.com

 Tunisia Self Drive Rules